-Also, since Crohn's is a relatively rare disease, a doctor may initially mistake its symptoms for the much more common lactose intolerance.
-Although studies have shown that those with Crohn's disease have a higher incidence of lactose intolerance than the general population, a diagnosis of Crohn's is not a predictor that a person will develop lactose intolerance or vice versa.
+Crohn's disease and lactose intolerance share many of the same symptoms.
+You may believe you have one condition when you really have the other.
+Also, Crohn's is a relatively rare disease.
+A doctor could initially mistake its symptoms for the much more common lactose intolerance.
+Studies have shown that those with Crohn's disease have a higher incidence of lactose intolerance than the general population.
+Still, a diagnosis of Crohn's doesn’t necessarily mean you will develop lactose intolerance.

-Lactose intolerance, on the other hand, is a harmless condition that is easily treated and may best be described as a nuisance.
-Therefore, it is very important to know the difference between the two so that the proper treatment may be prescribed.
+Crohn's disease is a serious and chronic inflammatory bowel disease (IBD).
+It can cause serious illness or disability if left untreated.
+Lactose intolerance, on the other hand, is a condition that you can easily treat.
+It may best be described as a nuisance.
+It’s very important to know the difference between the two so that you can receive the proper treatment.

 As the undigested lactose travels through the small intestine, it draws in water through osmosis.